kaushik2901/deep-research-assistant/CLI_TEST.md

-# Deep Research Agent CLI Test
+# Deep Research Assistant CLI Test

-This document describes how to test the CLI interface of the Deep Research Agent.
+This document describes how to test the CLI interface of the Deep Research Assistant.

 ## Prerequisites